WICG/WebApiDevice/Explainer.md

 To reduce the potential privacy and security risks, these API should cowork with a matching authentication mechanism defined by various browsers.
 There should be a central management console to control which applications are trusted and which are not.
 Ideally the application permissions should be decided by a IT administrator role (rather than a regular user role) because individual users may expose their sensitive information unconsciously.

-A status of *trusted* is given to a web application based on its origin, as it is de facto the boundary mechanism on the Web(permissions, local storage, requests are scoped/restricted per origin).
+A status of trusted is given to a web application based on its origin, as it is de facto the boundary mechanism on the Web (permissions, local storage, requests are all scoped/restricted per origin).

 Take Chrome browser as an example, the status of trusted applications is given to those origins, which correspond to web applications selected by organization administrators, that are configured in the [Google Admin Console](https://support.google.com/a/topic/2413312) and forced-installed on the enterprise managed devices.
 ## How is Managed Device Web API defined?